NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/whats next.md

 ## Video tutorial
 Click [here](https://www.youtube.com/watch?v=JLv_5fycugw) to watch a 2 minute tutorial video from OHBM 2021

-## How to access files from your Host computer?
+## How to access files from your Host computer
 The `-v C:/neurodesktop:/neurodesktop` part of the docker command links the directory "neurodesktop" on the "C drive" of your Windows computer to the directory /neurodesktop inside the Desktop environment.
 Everything you store in there will be available inside neurodesktop and on the host computer.
 You can also mount additional directories by adding another -v parameter set (e.g. `-v D:/moredata:/data`) - this will mount the directory moredata from your D drive to /data inside neurodesktop.

 ## How to launch/download applications